pavel-ilin/pets_and_friends/README.md

   - You can now access Frontend portion of the app by visiting: `http://localhost:3001`
   - You can now access Backend portion of the app by visiting: `http://localhost:3000`

   Thats it!
 Have fun breaking/fixing/doing whatever you want with Pets and Friends.
-The world is your oyster!

 &nbsp;